documentcloud/documentcloud/app/views/help/uploading.markdown

 <img src="/images/help/upload_dialog.png" class="full_line" />

 Before you start the upload, make sure that each document has an appropriate title.
 Click on the pencil icon to expand the edit details, where you can add a description and source, and set the access level to decide in advance whether the document should stay private, be shared in your newsroom, or be made public immediately.
-If you have a large number of files to upload at once, click on the link titled: "Apply this Description, Source, and Access Level to All Files", to copy your changes to all of the documents at once.
+If you have a large number of files to upload at once, click on the link titled: "Apply to All Files", to copy your changes to all of the documents at once.

 Once you click the "Upload" button, you'll notice the files uploading one at a time, and the dialog will close when all files have begun their processing.